Your wedding colors should capture and evoke the mood you want for your nuptials.

 Gold tones and dark blue somehow give a feeling of royalty to anything they’re applied on.
 This color combination is perfect for traditional weddings.

-There you have it, 25 color palettes based on some of the most beautiful wedding invites from around the web!
-If you’d like to have these selections on hand for reference, you can download it here.
+There you have it, 25 color palettes based on some of the most beautiful wedding invites from around the web.

 If you liked this article, you should try our other color inspiration posts: 100 Brilliant Color Combinations and How to Apply Them to Your Designs and Build Your Brand: 20 Unique and Memorable Color Palettes to Inspire You.